 - No Investment Advice: This financial commentary is for informational purposes only and is not intended to be, and should not be, construed as an offer to sell or a solicitation of an offer to buy any security or financial instrument or invest in any equity or investment strategy.
 It should not be used to form the basis of any investment decision.

 - Investment Risks: There are risks associated with investing in securities and past performance is not indicative of future results.
 Always seek professional advice before investing.

-- Not Legal/Tax Advice: This financial commentary is not intended to be, and should be construed as, legal, regulatory, tax, or accounting advice.
+- Not Legal/Tax Advice: This financial commentary is not intended to be, and should not be construed as, legal, regulatory, tax, or accounting advice.
 Always seek professional advice and consult with your legal counsel, tax and accounting advisors when contemplating any course of action.